 Life in Dresden

 I don't speak any German yet, but I'd like to learn the language.
 Are there any courses?
-MPI-CPfS offers multiple levels of German classes to its employees, starting from the very basics to advanced classes.
+MPI-CPfS offers German classes on multiple levels to its employees, starting from the very basics to advanced classes.
 Language classes are also offered by TU Dresden and the University of St Andrews.

 I plan to come to Dresden.
 How should I prepare for my trip?
 You can find a lot of information on the webpages of the Visitors' Program of MPI-CPfS which will be useful if you intend to come to our IMPRS or Dresden in general, be it for a short visit or a long-term research stay.
 If you are an incoming IMPRS student, we will obviously assist you with all the administrative tasks.
 So please don't hesitate to contact us.